Improve scalability in an Azure web application

 For the Basic, Standard, and Premium plans, you are billed for the VM instances in the plan, not per app.
 See App Service Pricing

-You can improve performance and scalability by using Azure Redis Cache to cache some data.
-Consider using Redis Cache for:
+You can improve performance and scalability by using Azure Cache for Redis to cache some data.
+Consider using Azure Cache for Redis for:

 - Semi-static transaction data.